 “Where is Hell?”

 Secondly, during the translation of the King James Bible, the Greek and Hebrew words for several different places were all translated as the word hell.
-The original languages of the Bible uses the words ‘Sheol’ (Hebrew) and ‘Hades’ (Greek) for the place called death, the temporary place of departed souls awaiting judgment when they die 2Hebrews 9:27.
-In contrast, the word ‘Gehenna’ referred to the lake of fire, a place of eternal punishment in fire and brimstone.
+The original languages of the Bible uses the words ‘Sheol’ (Hebrew) and ‘Hades’ (Greek) for the 1st death, the temporary place of departed souls awaiting judgment when they die 2Hebrews 9:27.
+In contrast, the word ‘Gehenna’ referred to the 2nd death or Lake of Fire, a place of eternal punishment for the wicked.
 In the King James Bible, however, these words are all translated as hell.
-This adds confusion, like naming two of your children the same name.
+This adds confusion, kind of like naming two of your children the same name…

 The following verses all refer to hell as the place or region of death, or the grave.